cktang88/browser-productivity-extension/README.md

-ce-incremental
+Browser-productivity-extension
 ---
 A productivity Chrome Extension that logs the amount of time you spend on each website.
+Similar to [RescueTime](https://www.rescuetime.com/)

 **Features**
-* Extremely accurate - only tracks time on active tab, and only if browser window is active and focused.
+* Extremely accurate - only tracks time on the active tab, and only if browser window is active and focused.
 * Easy to analyze - Sorts & groups your browsing urls so you can get insights at a glance.

 ![Example](pic.PNG)